Smart bran asks what the research says about this byproduct of refining wheat.

 One helping also contains 5 percent of the recommended dietary allocation of salt; that is not high in itself, but considering that we mostly consume far too much, it is one more nail in the coffin.

-There is nothing intrinsically wrong with the ingredients in smart bran, other than the sugar and salt, but they should be consumed as part of the 100 percent whole grain, researchers at JAMA recommend, rather than as an added cereal.
+There is nothing intrinsically wrong with the ingredients in smart bran, other than the sugar and salt; but they should be consumed as part of the 100 percent whole grain, researchers at JAMA recommend, rather than as an added cereal.

 Smart bran added to a diet of refined grains has much less of a beneficial effect.
 Rather enjoy 100 percent wholewheat bread; if you can find it.
 Just one slice contains 5 to 7g of fibre, about one-fifth of a woman's total daily requirement.
-Men require nearly twice that.
+Men need nearly twice that.

 The researchers in the JAMA study have been following two groups of people, totaling over 100,000 for over 25 years.
 Adding just one ounce, 28 grams of whole grain to the diet, less than one slice of bread, has decreased the overall mortality by 5 percent and from heart disease by nearly double that.

-Substituting one serving of whole grain for one of red meat and you will have a massive 20 percent drop in cardiovascular mortality; that is apart from the reduction in bowel diseases like colorectal neoplasms and diverticulitis.
+Substituting a serving of whole grain for one of red meat and you will have a massive 20 percent drop in cardiovascular mortality; that is apart from the reduction in bowel diseases like colorectal neoplasms and diverticulitis.

 Returning to our fibre story, Dr Lichtenstein points out that simply adding smart bran, for example, to a diet which is high in refined grains like white bread and pasta yields no benefit.